 6. This dough will start off very wet and sticky.
 Use a buttered dough scraper to help clean the kneading surface and gather up the dough as you knead.
 I would try to hold off the flour otherwise you might end up with very dry and dense loaves.
 I would rather butter lightly.
 As you knead, the dough will become less sticky, silky and elastic.
 It could take 20 minutes and possibly more.

-7. If you pull on the dough and if it feels at all tight, add another tablespoon of water and continue to knead.
+7. If you pull on the dough and if it feels at all tight, add ~2 Tablespoons of water and continue to knead.
 You will know you are doing well when you find yourself working with a smooth elastic ball.

 8. Shape into a round ball, tuck loose ends under the dough.
 Do not be tempted to add more flour, instead butter your hands if it gets too sticky.